BrightspaceUI/core/components/filter/README.md

 </d2l-filter>
 ```

+### Methods

+- `requestFilterClearAll()`: use to clear all selected filter dimension set values within a filter as well as any performed search
+- `requestFilterValueClear(keyObject)`: use to clear a specific filter value in a specific filter dimension.
+Expected input is the filter value's `keyObject` which contains both the `dimension` key and `value` key.

 ### Single Vs Multi Dimensional
 A filter can be a single dimension (like picking from a list of courses) or offer multiple dimensions (filter by role, or department, or something else).
 Single-dimension filters can be used side-by-side to promote filters that are more commonly used, while tucking less-used filters into a multi-dimensional filter.